27TAJ/pokemon-duel-simulator/README.md

 # pokemon-duel-simulator
-An interactive Pokémon battling game!
+An interactive Pokémon battling game written in python!